IoTPlay/sprinklersystem/README.md

 Building blocks are:
 - [Node-RED](https://nodered.org) on a Raspberry Pi
 - [Mosquitto](https://mosquitto.org) as MQTT server running on the same RPi
-- The solonoids is controlled with an ESP8266, on a wifi network, using `mqtt` from Node-Red.
+- The sprinkler solenoids is controlled with an ESP8266, on a wifi network, using `mqtt` from Node-Red.
 - We use ESPEasy on the Node-RED, from the community  [letscontrolit.com](https://www.letscontrolit.com/wiki/index.php/ESPEasy).
 - A MariaDB instance to track stats of sprinkling.